osefatul/fullstack-nextjs-restaurantUI/frontend/README.md

         2- email:so1@gmail.com
         3- Cloud Name : ddgn3r0t2

-Two errors happened:
+#### Two main Errors occured while Uploading image.

-1- changed the next.config.js to
+        1a- changed the next.config.js to
         `module.exports = { async rewrites() { return [ { source: "/api/:path*", destination: "https://api.cloudinary.com/:path*", }, ]; }, }`
         as it was blocking CORS

         1b- the above didn't work for pizza card, so i changed it back to `const nextConfig = { reactStrictMode: true, images: { domains: ["res.cloudinary.com"], }, }; module.exports = nextConfig;`

         2- Changed the price to parseInt as the value for price was on text in the first place when you enter a value in to the input